raspberrypilearning/astronaut-reaction-times/en/step_1.md

 ## Introduction
-You are going to use Scatch to create a game that will test your reaction times and work out how far the International Space Station travels in the time it takes you to react.
+You are going to use Scratch to create a game that will test your reaction times and work out how far the International Space Station travels in the time it takes you to react.

 ### What you will make